National Flood Insurance Act of 1968

-The National Flood Insurance Act of 1968 is legislation enacted in the United States that led to the creation of the National Flood Insurance Program (NFIP).
+The National Flood Insurance Act of 1968 is a federal law in the United States that was enacted as Title XIII of the Housing and Urban Development Act of 1968 and signed into law by President Lyndon B. Johnson that led to the creation of the National Flood Insurance Program (NFIP).

 Origin of the act

 The act was motivated by a long history of property damage and loss of life due to flooding.
 The legislation was finally promulgated because of the recent flood loss sustained in Florida and Louisiana following the destruction caused by the Hurricane Betsy flood surge in 1965.
+The 1967 Fairbanks flood that affected more than 12,000 in Fairbanks, Fort Wainwright, and surrounding areas also brought the bill to attention.

 National Flood Insurance Program

 The NFIP goals are two-fold: